netdata/blog/blog/2022-11-10-nvme-monitoring.md

 - Thermal management temp2 time
 The amount of time the controller has entered lower active power states or performed vendor-specific thermal management actions, <b>regardless of the impact on performance (e.g., heavy throttling)</b>, to attempt to lower the Combined Temperature due to the host-managed thermal management feature.

+## Troubleshooting

+Netdata comes with built in alerts for many monitoring use-cases including NVMe monitoring.
+By default an alert is triggered if the number of critical warnings is non-zero.
+If you would like to update the alert thresholds for this alert or want to create your own alert for another metric – please follow the [instructions here](https://learn.netdata.cloud/docs/monitor/configure-alarms).

+ template: nvme_device_critical_warnings_state
+ families: *
+       on: nvme.device_critical_warnings_state
+    class: Errors
+     type: System
+component: Disk
+   lookup: max -30s unaligned
+    units: state
+    every: 10s
+     crit: $this != nan AND $this != 0
+    delay: down 5m multiplier 1.5 max 2h
+     info: NVMe device $label:device has critical warnings
+       to: sysadmin

+You can also rely on other troubleshooting and data exploration features such as [Anomaly Advisor](https://learn.netdata.cloud/docs/cloud/insights/anomaly-advisor) and [Metric Correlation](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations) to make sense of your NVMe metrics and try to understand what stressors or variables may have influenced it.

+## Let us hear from you

+If you haven’t already, [sign up now for a free Netdata account](https://app.netdata.cloud/)!

+We’d love to hear from you – if you have any questions, complaints or feedback please reach out to us on [Discord](https://discord.com/invite/mPZ6WZKKG2) or [Github](https://github.com/netdata/netdata/).

+Happy Troubleshooting!